guzmanthegood/abacus/README.md

 # Abacus App

 Abacus is a rails application for software project management.

+IMPORTANT!
 This project is under development.

-Because it's at an early stage can use it as an example of application in Rails 5.
+Because it's at an early stage can be used it as an example of application in Rails 5.

 ## Features
 - Project management